 Kessler dismisses one of the major concerns vocal opponents of the standards have had — that the guidelines ask too much of children at too young an age.

-“When our students are debating, say, Cain and Abel, all of this has to do with higher lever,” she said.
-“You’re analyzing the characters, you’re getting into moral issues, right and wrong, and Jewish history and all what that provides actually aligns beautifully with the core.”
+“When our students are debating, say, Cain and Abel, all of this has to do with higher level,” she said.
+“You’re analyzing the characters, you’re getting into moral issues, right and wrong, and Jewish history and all that that provides actually aligns beautifully with the core.”